efficientcss/stylelint-config-ecss/README.md

 }
 ```

-You can override and/or disable ECSS rules by using the Stylelint `overrides` array.
+You can disable ECSS rules by using the Stylelint `overrides` array.

 ```json
 {